njmarko/mastermind/README.md

   <p align="center">Illustration 1 - Layout of the Mastermind game window.</p>
 </p>

 This is a Mastermind game with changed rules so that all possible combinations are calculated and the scoring is adjusted so it doesn't punish the correct lines of play.
-To make the scoring less based on luck and more on skill and correct reasoning, the amount of points that can be won is only reduced if there is one possible combination remaining, and the player makes the wrong guess.
+To make the scoring less based on luck and more on skill and correct reasoning, the amount of points that can be won is only reduced if there is one possible combination remaining, and the player makes the wrong guess at that point.

 This scoring allows players who played correctly but who didn't get lucky because they encountered the worst-case scenario for their guesses to still get the full amount of points.
 If the player gets lucky, and guesses before the number of possible combinations are reduced to one, he is still awarded the full amount of points.
-Points that can be won are only reduced if the correct guess can be made with 100% certainty because only one possible combination remains, and the player fails to make the guess.
+Scoring like this only punishes the player if he reasons incorrectly because the points that can be won are only reduced if the correct guess can be made with 100% certainty, and the player fails to make the correct guess.

 ## Standard scoring in Mastermind

 In a game of Mastermind with 6 signs and 4 positions, there are 1296 possible combinations for the correct guess initially.
-By guessing and receiving feedback for the guesses, the number of possible combinations can be reduced down to one.
+By making guesses and receiving feedback for the guesses, the number of possible combinations can be reduced down to one.
 At that point, it is possible to guess the combination correctly with 100% certainty if the person reasons correctly based on available information.
 If the Knuth method is used ([Knuth - The computer as mastermind](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf)) the worst-case scenario is that a person guesses correctly in five steps.
 If the player is lucky, he can of course make the correct guess at any point, well before he has reduced the number of possible remaining combinations to just one combination.

 Current scoring for the mastermind game in "Slagalica" quiz in Serbia ([Scoring rules](https://www.rts.rs/page/rts/sr/rtspredstavlja/Slagalica/story/3054/pravila-i-prijave/3622033/pravila-su-pravila.html)) is based on the number of tries the player takes to guess the correct combination:
 * 20 points if the player guesses correctly on the first or second try